What happens when parents get out of the way?

 So they eat too much ice cream, play too many video games, and, at week’s end, have the most awesome night of their lives.

-The book, which was published in 2008 and was a runner-up for a Caldecott Medal, is based on a true story: author and illustrator Marla Frazee really did send her son James to spend a week with his friend Eamon in Malibu, Calif., where Eamon’s grandparents, Bill and Pam, lived on the beach.
+The book, which was published in 2008 and was a runner-up for a Caldecott Medal, is based on a true story: author and illustrator Marla Frazee really did send her son James to spend a week with his friend Eamon in Malibu, California, where Eamon’s grandparents, Bill and Pam, lived on the beach.

 After James came home, Frazee sketched some cartoons about the week as a way of thanking Bill and Pam, and she realized she’d conceived of a book.